th3-Rocha/th3-rocha.github.io/README.md

 Open your browser and navigate to `http://localhost:3000` to see the website.

-## Contributing

-As this is an educational project, contributions are not expected.
-However, if you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is for educational purposes only and is not intended for commercial use.
 All content and code are created by me, inspired by the design of the original website at [rekhchandsahu.com](https://rekhchandsahu.com/).